preservim/vim-textobj-quote/README.markdown

 map <silent> <leader>qs <Plug>ReplaceWithStraight
 ```

 Both _Normal_ and _Visual_ modes are supported by this feature.
+(In
+_Normal_ mode, quotes in the current paragraph are replaced.)

-To transform all quotes in a document, use _Visual_ mode to select all the
+To transform all quotes in a document, use _Visual_ mode to select the
-text in the document.
+entire document.

 ### Surround support